 From Recycle Bin – sets the program to check the Recycle Bin of the local PC for lost, deleted and currently present data.
 The option is activated by default.

-By known content – when set to Search, the software scans both metadata and content disk area and will provide more advanced recovery results included into the folder "Extra found files".
-When set to Skip, the software conducts simple search and doesn't create the additional Extra found files folder in order to save RAM.
+By known content – when set to Search, the software scans both the metadata and content disk areas and will provide more advanced recovery results included into the folder Extra found files.
+When set to Skip, the software conducts a simple search and doesn't create the additional Extra found files folder in order to save RAM.